-- 1. The first step is to design invitations.
+- The first step is to design invitations.
 Gather up old gardening magazines and seed catalogs, purchase plant-related stickers or print out garden images from the internet.
 Next give the children glue sticks, scissors and construction paper and let creativity take flight.
 Encourage them to create colorful designs using clipped pictures of vegetables, fruits and flowers on the front of the paper, then add the party details on the back.
-You might say "Roses are red, violets are blue, (child's name) is turning (age) and wants to invite you ... to her Garden Birthday Party!"
-Or maybe, "Red are tomatoes, green is my thumb, it's (child's name) (age) birthday, I hope you'll come!" - 2.
+For a girl's birthday you might say "Roses are red, violets are blue, (child's name) is turning (age) and wants to invite you ... to her Garden Birthday Party!"
+For a young boy, you might change it to "Red are tomatoes, green is my thumb, it's (child's name) (age) birthday, I hope you'll come!" - 2.
 Plan the decorations.
 If the birthday falls in summertime, decorate with bunches of flowers from your garden or bowls mounded with colorful fresh vegetables.
 If it's too early to pick your own, a trip to the dollar store might yield plastic fruits, vegetables and flowers for very little cost.